-Permanent cosmetics will begin to fade over the course of a few years.
+Permanent cosmetics will begin to fade over the course of years.
 The average time span between touch-ups is 4 to 6 years for eyebrows and eyeliner and 3 to 4 years for lips.
 Some people have had permanent cosmetics last up to 10 years and some will need a touch up after only a couple of years.
 Lighter colors fade faster than darker colors.
-Permanent cosmetics tend to last longer on older women because they are out in the sun less (the sun may fade permanent cosmetics) and their cellular turnover rate is slower.
+Permanent cosmetics tend to last longer on older women because they are out in the sun less (which will also fade permanent cosmetics) and their cellular turnover rate is slower.
 Touch ups are also a great time to update the color and shape of your permanent cosmetics.

 The pricing includes the initial application and a touch up within three months.
 Most clients can achieve their goals with these two applications.
 Any touch ups done thereafter will be charged $100 within the first year.
 After the first year, the charge will be $250.
 Any touch ups done from another makeup artist will be $250.

 Permanent cosmetics can give color to pale lips, thin lips can be enlargedand misshapen lips can be corrected.
-Lip color is perfect for asymmetrical shaped lips, thick lips, thin lips, or lips with uneven vermilion borders.
+Lip color is perfect for asymmetrical shaped lips, thick lips, thin lips, or lips with uneven vermillion borders.
 It will also eliminate the problem of lipstick “bleeding” into the fine lines around the mouth.
 Even scars from a cleft lip or an accident can be camouflaged.